 Listing 7-5: Examples of private and public functions, some of which are incorrect

-Before you try to compile this code, make a guess about which lines in try_me function will have errors.
-Then try compiling to see if you were right, and read on for discussion of the errors!
+Before you try to compile this code, make a guess about which lines in the try_me function will have errors.
+Then, try compiling the code to see whether you were right, and read on for the discussion of the errors!

 Looking at the Errors

 The try_me function is in the root module of our project.
-The module named outermost is private, but the second privacy rule says the try_me function is allowed to access the outermost module since outermost is in the current (root) module, as is try_me.
+The module named outermost is private, but the second privacy rule states that the try_me function is allowed to access the outermost module because outermost is in the current (root) module, as is try_me.

-The call to outermost::middle_function will work.
-This is because middle_function is public, and try_me is accessing middle_function through its parent module, outermost.
+The call to outermost::middle_function will work because middle_function is public, and try_me is accessing middle_function through its parent module outermost.
 We determined in the previous paragraph that this module is accessible.

 The call to outermost::middle_secret_function will cause a compilation error. middle_secret_function is private, so the second rule applies.
 The root module is neither the current module of middle_secret_function (outermost is), nor is it a child module of the current module of middle_secret_function.

-The module named inside is private and has no child modules, so it can only be accessed by its current module, outermost.
-That means the try_me function is not allowed to call outermost::inside::inner_function or outermost::inside::secret_function either.
+The module named inside is private and has no child modules, so it can only be accessed by its current module outermost.
+That means the try_me function is not allowed to call outermost::inside::inner_function or outermost::inside::secret_function.

 Fixing the Errors

 Here are some suggestions for changing the code in an attempt to fix the errors.
-Before you try each one, make a guess as to whether it will fix the errors, then compile to see if you’re right and use the privacy rules to understand why.
+Before you try each one, make a guess as to whether it will fix the errors, and then compile the code to see whether or not you’re right, using the privacy rules to understand why.

 What if the inside module was public?